 - Participation in the 7th Framework Program’s Dynamix project in which WiseEuropa prepared qualitative social assessment and quantitative economic modelling of the policy mix for resource efficiency.
 Using DSGE MEWA model potential resource efficiency policies were analyzed, including green tax reform.
 The policy mixes were also qualitatively assessed from the social perspective (i.e. inequalities, health, labour market impacts).

-- WiseEuropa will contribute to the database of national transition scenarios for NDCs and 2°C/1.5°C pathways within H2020’s RIPPLES project (call: “Pathways towards the decarbonization and resilience of the European economy in the timeframe 2030-2050 and beyond”) by providing scenarios for Poland.
+- WiseEuropa contributes to the database of national transition scenarios for NDCs and 2°C/1.5°C pathways within H2020’s RIPPLES project led by IDDRI (call: “Pathways towards the decarbonization and resilience of the European economy in the timeframe 2030-2050 and beyond”) by providing scenarios for Poland.
 WiseEuropa will also conduct quantitative macroeconomic modelling using a DSGE model MEWA, focusing on carbon leakage risks and assessment of alternative financing strategies for low-carbon investments.
 One of the project meetings is to be held by WiseEuropa in Warsaw.

 - “Big&Open Data in Europe.
 A growth engine or a missed opportunity” – the report analysed how Big&Open Data would be impacting EU countries’ economies by 2020.
 To assess its impact, the macroeconomic BOUDICA model (Big and Open Data Universal Impact Assessment model) was developed.